 The main Kamboja kings are Chadravarman a king of Kamboja he belonged to Daitya clan of Asuras.
 Sudakshina and Kamatha.

 Kambojas in Kurukshetra War:

 Drupada, the father in law of Pandavas wished to bring kings of the Kambojas to fight against the Kauravas.
 But Kambojas had closed relation with Jayadratha, the brother-in-law of Duryodhana.
-So Kambojas were interested in participating in the Kurukshetra war in favour of Kauravas.
-With their profound support, impeased Duryodhana and he made Sudakshina, one of the generals of Kaurava army
+So Kambojas were interested in participating in the Kurukshetra war in favor of Kauravas.
+With their profound support, impeached Duryodhana and he made Sudakshina, one of the generals of Kaurava army